SymfonyCasts/api-platform3/sfcasts/state-options.md

 *still* going to work.

 The third and final goodie is that the *filter* system still works!
-Watch: above `UserApi`, add `#[ApiFilter()]` with `SearchFilter::class, properties: []`... and set `username` to `partial`.
+Watch: above `UserApi`, add `#[ApiFilter()]` with `SearchFilter::class` and `properties:` with `username` set to `partial`.

 Go back and look at the documentation... *whoops*.
-Yup...
-I autocompleted the `SearchFilter` form ODM.
+I autocompleted the `SearchFilter` from ODM.
 Delete that, then I'll hit Alt+Enter to grab the one from `ORM`.

 Refresh the docs again... and look at the `/api/users` endpoint.
-It *is* advertising that there's a `username` filter and it *is* going to work!
+It *is* advertising that there's a `username` filter, and it *is* going to work!
 In the other tab, add `?username=Clumsy`.

 And... yes!
 It only returns those 5 results!
-So the filter system *does* work!
+So the filter system works!
-Though, one thing to note is that, when we say `username`, we're referring to the `$username` *property* on `User`.
+Though, one thing to note is that, when we say `username`, we're referring to the `$username` property on the `User` *entity*.
 As far as the filter is concerned, we don't even *need* a `username` in `UserApi`.

-So: we're reusing all of this core Doctrine provider logic, we have pagination, filters and.... it's the best thing since ice cream sandwiches... except for that big, scary limitation... that our DTO can't have custom fields.
-And... that's really the whole point of a DTO!
-To have the flexibility to have different fields than your entity.
+So: we're reusing all of this core Doctrine provider logic, we have pagination, filters and.... it's the best thing since ice cream sandwiches.
+Except... for that big, scary limitation: that our DTO can't have custom fields.
+And... that's really the whole point of a DTO: to gain the flexibility of having different fields than your entity.
 So let's see how to fix that limitation *next*.